“We spend our time searching for security and hate it when we get it” – John Steinbeck

 As I traveled, I realized just how ridiculous my fear of loss really was.
 I learned that I didn’t need any of the securities I had been so afraid to let go of; I learned that I wasn’t dependent on other people to survive and be happy; I learned that I didn’t even need a secure career to support myself.
 And after spending a couple of days lost in the wilderness due to a hitch-hiking screw-up, I also learned that I could get along just fine without so much as a roof over my head!

 Sure, a lot of those things are nice to have (it gets a bit annoying sleeping outside when it’s raining), but I didn’t need any of them.
 And with that realization came a lot more freedom than I had ever had in my entire life.
-Since I wasn’t so desperately attached to a secure life, I was now able to explore and live my life the way wanted to.
+Since I wasn’t so desperately attached to a secure life, I was now able to explore and live my life the way I wanted to.

 Since I wasn’t clinging so desperately to a secure source of income, I was able to explore alternative ways of making money that were more in line with the kind of lifestyle I wanted.
 And since I wasn’t desperately clinging on to the first girl that happened to come along, I was able to explore and attract much more love into my life.
 And since I wasn’t so deathly afraid of embarrassing myself and losing all my friends (quite a silly fear to begin with), I became much more outgoing and daring.